Frequently Asked Questions

 Q: How serious are COVID-19 vaccine side effects?

 A: We have seen very minor or no side effects in other countries where vaccine rollout process are under way.
-The most common side effects are some pain around the injection site that lasts a few hours and resolves within a day, as well as other flu-like side effects that also resolve very quickly and are indicative of the immune response taking place.
+The most common side effects are some pains around the injection site that last a few hours and resolve within a day, as well as other flu-like side effects that also resolve very quickly and are indicative of the immune response taking place.

 The more severe adverse events are extremely rare.
 In most instances, adverse reactions linked to vaccines are far lower than adverse events linked to taking medicines.
 As evidence of this, latest statistics indicate just 2.8 severe adverse events per million vaccinations for the Moderna vaccine.
 This means the likelihood of severe adverse events is extremely low and that they are extremely rare.

-There will also be health professionals on site at every vaccination centre to immediately manage any potential adverse event that might occur.
+There will also be Healthcare Professionals on site at every vaccination centre to immediately manage any potential adverse event that might occur.

 Out-of-hospital cover